AI computing power warehouse (AICPW)

 Result Verification and Settlement

-• Result Submission: Computing nodes upload results to IPFS and submit the hash and proof to the Solana smart contract.
+• Result Submission: Computing nodes upload results to IPFS and submit the hash and proof to the Bsc smart contract.

 • Verification Mechanism: